 This course will focus on the educational requirements and early intervention services for normally developing and 'at risk' infants and toddlers.
 Topics will include developmentally appropriate practices in programs for infants and toddlers.
 Students will develop program models and instructional materials for use with this age.
-Prerequisites: EDU 101 or recommended.
+Prerequisites: EDU 101 recommended.
 Student option grading.

-Best Practices in Special Education (5)

-This course will explore the systems and instructional methods used to teach exceptional students in regular and special education.
+Best Practices in Special Education (5) This course will explore the systems and instructional methods used to teach exceptional students in regular and special education.
 We will develop strategies for collaboration between professionals and parents.
+Prerequisite: EDU 125 recommended.
 Student option grading.

-Family Systems (5)
+EDUCATION 215 Family Systems (5)

 This course examines family, school, and community as it relates to family structures and dynamics, interpersonal communication, parent-professional partnerships and resource coordination.
+Prerequisite: EDU 101.
 Student option grading.